2022 Chevrolet Bolt EUV Trim Levels, Configurations & Comparisons.

 The Teen Driver Technology gives a kind of report card so the owner can monitor their teen driver's driving habits and provide some coaching and advice.
 These two models have Forward-Collision Alert, Lane-Keep Assist with Lane-Departure Warning and a Following-Distance Monitor.
 There are a total of 10 airbags installed on all four trim levels.
 Protection is provided for all five seat positions.

-Some more of the extras for the LT include additional USB ports, ambient lighting for the instrument panel and some extra small-item storage spaces.
+Some extras for the LT include additional USB ports, ambient lighting for the instrument panel and more small-item storage spaces.
 There's an extra center console with an armrest in the back in the LT.
 There are also additional map pockets on the backs of the front seats for this trim level.
 The LT also has wireless device charging as a standard feature.

 The LT gets some aluminum sill plates to protect the entryway of the Bolt EUV.
-There's also a convenient storage spot in the cargo hold for the charging cord.
-There are extra interior lights for the LT.
+Moving on to the interior, there's a convenient storage spot for keeping charging cord as well as extra lighting.
 This trim level also gets some unique options such as Rear-Park Assist, Lane-Change Alert with Side Blind-Zone Alert and 2-way power lumbar support for the driver seat.

 Last of all, the LT trim level gets Chevy's Regen on Demand steering-wheel paddle.
 This paddle allows the driver to activate regenerative braking on demand.
 This captures energy that would otherwise be lost and channels it back to the battery.
 Through wise use of this system, the driver can really get the most out of this vehicle and obtain its maximum efficiency.